Twisted deformations vs. cocycle deformations for quantum groups: Introduction

-Technically speaking, Drinfeld's $ U_\hbar(\lieg) $ is better suited for twisted deformations, while Jimbo-Lusztig's $ U_q(\lieg) $ is typically used for $ 2 $--cocycle deformations (see \cite{Re}, \cite{Ma}, \cite{Su}, \cite{HPR}, \cite{HLT}, \cite{CV1}, \cite{Ta}).
-As we aim to compare both kinds of deformations, we focus on polynomial one-parameter quantum groups $ U_q(\lieg) \, $, and we adapt the notion of ``twist deformation'' to them.
-Then we consider both twist deformations and $ 2 $--cocycle deformations (of ``toral type'', in both cases) of $ U_q(\lieg) $ --- called ``twisted quantized universal enveloping algebras (=TwQUEA's)'' and ``multiparameter quantized universal enveloping algebras (=MpQUEA's)'', respectively --- and compare them.
-Moreover, by natural reasons we restrict ourselves to twists and cocycles that are defined by a {\sl rational\/} datum, i.e.\ a matrix with rational entries.
-4pt As a first result, we find a neat description of the link {\sl \,twist $ \longleftrightarrow 2 $--cocycle\;} under duality.
-Namely, quantum Borel (sub)groups $ U_q(\lieb_\pm) $ of opposite signs are in Hopf duality (in a proper sense): then we prove that the deformation on one side --- by twist or by cocycle --- and the {\sl dual\/} one on the other side --- by cocycle or by twist, respectively --- are described by {\it the same rational datum}.
-4pt As a second, more striking result (the core of our paper, indeed), we find that, in short, {\sl twisted quantum groups and multiparameter quantum groups coincide\/}: namely, any TwQUEA can be realized as a MpQUEA, and viceversa.
+Technically speaking, Drinfeld's $ U_\hbar(\lieg) $ is better suited for comultiplication twistings, while Jimbo-Lusztig's $ U_q(\lieg) $ is typically used for multiplication twistings (see \cite{Re}, \cite{Ma}, \cite{Su}, \cite{HPR}, \cite{HLT}, \cite{CV1}, \cite{Ta}).
+As we aim to compare both kinds of twistings, we focus on polynomial one-parameter quantum groups $ U_q(\lieg) \, $, and we adapt the very notion of ``twist deformation'', or ``comultiplication twisting'', to them.
+Then we consider both comultiplication twistings and multiplication twistings (of ``toral type'', in both cases) of $ U_q(\lieg) $ --- thus getting ``twisted quantized universal enveloping algebras (=TwQUEA's)'' and ``multiparameter quantized universal enveloping algebras (=MpQUEA's)'', respectively --- and compare them.
+Moreover, by natural reasons we restrict ourselves to twists and cocycles that are defined by a {\sl rational\/} datum, i.e., a matrix with rational entries.
+3pt As a first result, we describe the link {\sl \,twist $ \longleftrightarrow 2 $--cocycle\;} under duality.
+Namely, quantum Borel (sub)groups $ U_q(\lieb_\pm) $ of opposite signs are in Hopf duality (in a proper sense): then we prove that any twisting on one side --- of either comultiplication or multiplication --- and the {\sl dual\/} one on the other side --- of either multiplication or comultiplication, respectively --- are described by {\it the same rational datum}.
+Indeed, we provide an explicit bijection between the sets of toral twists and toral $ 2 $--cocycles.
+3pt As a second, more striking result (the core of our paper, indeed), we find that, in short, {\sl twisted quantum groups and multiparameter quantum groups coincide\/}: namely, any TwQUEA can be realized as a MpQUEA, and viceversa.
 Even more precisely, the twist and the $ 2 $--cocycle involved in either realization are described by {\it the same (rational) datum}.
 This result is, in a sense, a side effect of the ``autoduality'' of quantum groups (in particular Borel ones).
 The proof is constructive, and quite explicit: indeed, switching from the realization as TwQUEA to that as MpQUEA and viceversa is a sheer {\sl change of presentation}.
 We can shortly sketch the underlying motivation: any ``standard'' (=undeformed) quantum group is pointed (as a Hopf algebra); then any TwQUEA of ``toral type'' is pointed as well, and it is generated by the quantum torus and $ (1,g) $--skew primitive elements: these new ``homogeneous'' generators yield a new presentation, which realizes the TwQUEA as a MpQUEA.